 If you want to give your dog treats, include them in your calculations along with the food they will receive in meals.
 Furthermore, stick to healthy treats that form part of their raw diet, such as fruits and vegetables.
 Remember, not all treats are healthy.
 Choose a single ingredient treat if possible.

-In addition to finding the right raw diet for your dog, you must make sure that they receives enough exercise.
+In addition to finding the right raw diet for your dog, you must make sure that they receive enough exercise.
 Their natural energy levels will determine exactly how much is appropriate, but all dogs need exercise every day.
 Only when you combine the correct diet with the right amount of exercise do you achieve optimal health for your dog.